Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

-Jessica: I think one thing to understand for the junior engineering roles is that a lot of companies understand that even CS majors just coming out of schools still don’t know the practical information that they need to know on the job.
+Financial Mechanic: I think one thing to understand for the junior engineering roles is that a lot of companies understand that even CS majors just coming out of schools still don’t know the practical information that they need to know on the job.

 So, when they’re looking for applicants, they’re actually looking for somebody who wants to learn, who has that passion, who they can tell is really interested.
 And when they talk about things that they’re working on, they’re really excited about it, and I think I brought that to the interview.

 And then something else that maybe helped me stand out was the fact that I was interviewed and then I actually got a flight for $35 all the way to Portland and said, “I’m going to be in town.
 Can we talk then?
 Can we do a follow-up interview or something?”

 So I think potentially that was another thing where I made it happen and I flew halfway across the country to talk to this company and also to visit my boyfriend who was also in Portland, so that was convenient.